 When we factorise the difference of two squares we get

 = (a + b)(a - b)

-This video will explain what is the difference of two squares and how to factorise it.
+What is the difference of two squares and how to factorise it?

 Factorising GCSE Maths revision Higher level worked exam questions (quadratics and difference of two squares)

 A Grade Level GCSE Maths The Difference of 2 Squares

 Factorisation techniques for polynomials using a finding the highest common factor b difference of two squares and c perfect squares.
 The secret of success with factorisation or polynomials is to look for patterns that give clues about what technique to use.
 This video helps you to identify these patterns.

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.

 You can use the free Mathway calculator and problem solver below to practice Algebra or other math topics.
 Try the given examples, or type in your own problem and check your answer with the step-by-step explanations.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.